Randall Cobb Player Prop Bets for NFL Week 12 | Green Bay vs. Los Angeles 11/28/2021

 Matchup vs. Los Angeles

-- Against the Rams, Cobb has averaged 18.5 receiving yards per game in his two career matchups, 16.0 fewer than his over/under for Sunday's game.
+- Cobb is averaging 18.5 receiving yards per game in two career matchups against the Rams, 17.0 fewer than his receiving yards prop bet over/under for Sunday's game (35.5).

 - Note: Cobb's stats vs. Rams date back to 2016.

-- The 263.3 yards per game the Rams are giving up through the air makes them the NFL's 18th-ranked pass defense.
+- The Rams have the NFL's 18th-ranked pass defense this season, yielding 263.3 yards per game through the air.

-- The Rams have conceded 12 passing TDs this season (1.2 per game), ranking them second among NFL defenses.
+- At 1.2 passing TDs allowed per game, the Rams defense is ranked second in the league.

 Recent Performances

-- In last week's matchup with the Vikings, Cobb grabbed one pass for 15 yards (15 yards per reception) while being targeted two times.
+- In last week's matchup with the Vikings, Cobb reeled in one pass for 15 yards (15 yards per catch) while being targeted two times.

-- Cobb's seven catches (on 11 targets) have netted him 86 yards (28.7 ypg) during his last three games.
+- Over his last three games, Cobb has seven catches (on 11 targets) for 86 yards, averaging 28.7 yards per game.

 Cobb's Green Bay Teammates